Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 4. Should say "get_mc_regressor done" when complete

 #### Get confound information from non-gray matter time series
-1. Download MatLab script file from step 1.2 (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
+1. Download MatLab script file from step 1.2 get_ventricle_wm_regressor.m (on FH GitHib page 11) and add file to fhlin_toolbox folder and double click on the file for it to open in MatLab
 2. Change `target_subject='s006';` to `target_subject='s026';` (the subject ID you are working on)
 3. Change `'../resting_data/unpack/bold/005/fmcprstc.nii.gz';` to `'./bold/032/fmcprstc.nii.gz';` (location of your fmcprstc.nii.gz file) for file_register_source and file_regression_source (lines 5 & 9)
 4. Change `'aparc+aseg_fmcprstc_005.nii'` to `'aparc+aseg_fmcprstc_032.nii'` (dicom scan number, which is shown in bold folder)